iLambda/expr-tree/README.md

 # expr-tree
 expr-tree is an expression tree system for node.js.
 This library provides methods to parse reverse polish notation (RPN) and useful functions to work with expression trees.
+This module is available on npm as [expr-tree](https://www.npmjs.com/package/expr-tree).

 ## install
 ```sh